hollance/sMexoscope/README.md

 - [x] Improve drawing.
 Stuff seems to be off by a few pixels.
 - [ ] Provide binaries so you don't have to compile this from scratch.
+- [ ] Dark mode.
+Bram's repo has dark mode images so why not use them!
+- [ ] Click on the text for the AMP knob to switch between linear and decibel display.
+- [ ] Make the INTERNAL TRIG SPEED knob independent of the sample rate.
+- [ ] Instead of simply clipping samples that go outside of visible range, show them in red to indicate they've been clipped.
+- [ ] Use a path to draw the interpolated lines instead of doing the interpolation manually.
+- [ ] Don't store two Point objects per pixel but use a custom struct.
 - [ ] Make thread-safe.
 The `peaks` array is written to by the audio code and read from the UI thread.
 - [ ] Retina/HiDPI graphics.
 Resizable UI.